barjac/freedv-rade-build/README.md

 ## News

 - 7 December 2024 Added a desktop icon to start FreeDV from the desktop

+- 8 December 2024 mk-start and mk-desktop scripts may be used stand alone to create 'freedv-start' or install 'freedv-rade.desktop' files respectively, without running freedv-rade-build.

 ## Using the script